rbobillo/StlFileProbe/Readme.md

 StlGsiProbe - Julia
 ===================

-Simple stl file GSI block analyzer, written in Julia
+Simple GSI block analyzer, for .stl files, written in Julia

-Input: stl file (given as command line argument, or resource file)
+Input: .stl file (given as command line argument, or resource file)
 Output: JSON, on stdout

 How to build ?